Cynthia Villar

-Cynthia Aguilar Villar ([vilˈjar], born Cynthia Ampaya Aguilar on July 29, 1950) is a Filipina politician currently serving as a Senator of the Philippines.
+Cynthia Aguilar Villar ([vilˈjar], born Cynthia Ampaya Aguilar on July 29, 1950) is a Filipino politician and businesswoman who served as a Senator of the Philippines from 2013 to 2025.
 She was a member of the House of Representatives for the Lone District of Las Piñas from 2001 to 2010 before winning a seat in the Senate in 2013, placing tenth.
-Villar topped the Senate race with 25 million votes, the most votes in election history until it was surpassed by Robin Padilla in 2022, and was re-elected for a second term in the Senate and got first in the results of the 2019 elections.
+Villar was re-elected for a second term in the Senate in the 2019 Philippine Senate elections, earning what was then the most votes in senate election history, until this number was surpassed by Robin Padilla in 2022.

+Throughout her political career, Villar consistently ranked as the wealthiest lawmaker in both the House of Representatives and the Senate.

+Her families are also has a long time friendship with the family of Romeo Jalosjos Sr., fellow Nacionalista Party politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.

-Personal life
+Early life and education

-Villar was born on July 29, 1950 in Muntinlupa, then a municipality in Rizal, to Filemon Aguilar, a long-time mayor of Las Piñas and congressman, and Lydia Ampaya.
+Villar was born on July 29, 1950, in Muntinlupa, then a municipality in Rizal, to Filemón Aguilar, a long-time mayor of Las Piñas and congressman, and Lydia Ampaya.
+Her brother, Vergel Aguilar, also served as mayor of Las Piñas.

-She spent her elementary years at the Muntinlupa Elementary School, where she graduated in 1962.
-In 1966, she graduated high school from the Philippine Christian University.
+She spent her elementary years at Muntinlupa Elementary School, where she graduated in 1962.
+In 1966, she graduated high school from Philippine Christian University.
 She then obtained a degree in Bachelor of Science in Business Administration at the University of the Philippines Diliman (UP Diliman) in 1970.
 It is where in UP she met her husband, Senator Manny Villar.
 Two years later, in 1972, she obtained a master's degree in Business Administration at the New York University.

+In 2017, she received the Most Distinguished Alumni award from the University of the Philippines Alumni Association.

+Business career

 She practiced as a financial analyst at the Philippine Shares Corporation and a professor at the Far Eastern University before marrying Villar in 1975.
-After her marriage, she helped her husband in managing his business ventures and became the director and vice president of the Household Finance Corporation.
-She later managed the Capitol Development Bank, where she served as its treasurer from 1989 to 1990 and its president from 1990 to 1998.
+After her marriage, she helped her husband in managing his business ventures and became the director and vice president of Household Finance Corporation.
+She later managed Capitol Development Bank, where she served as its treasurer from 1989 to 1990 and its president from 1990 to 1998.

 In 1992, she founded the Villar Foundation, where she is currently its managing director.

 When Manny Villar became Speaker of the House of Representatives in 1998, she became the chairwoman of the Congressional Spouses Foundation, serving until 2000.

-She has a brother named Vergel Aguilar, who is the former mayor of Las Piñas.